Christopher Kotarsky, PhD, CSCS

 Professional Summary

-Dr. Christopher Kotarsky, PhD, CSCS is an Assistant Professor in the Department of Rehabilitation, Exercise Science and Nutrition Sciences.
-His research focuses on the age-related decline in muscle mass and strength, known as sarcopenia and dynapenia, particularly among sedentary, undernourished, and overweight/obese populations.
-This area of study is critical as the prevalence of obesity and related physical dysfunctions, such as cardiovascular disease, type 2 diabetes, and certain cancers, continues to rise in the U.S.
+Dr. Christopher Kotarsky, PhD, CSCS is an Assistant Professor in the Department of Rehabilitation, Exercise Science, and Nutrition Sciences.
+His research focuses on the age- and inactivity-related decline in muscle mass and strength (i.e., sarcopenia and dynapenia), with a focus on sedentary, undernourished, and overweight/obese populations, as well as cardiometabolic health in athletic and general populations.
+This work addresses critical public health challenges, including the rising prevalence of obesity, metabolic syndrome, and related conditions such as cardiovascular disease, type 2 diabetes, and certain cancers.

 Education